teaguejk/teaguejk.github.io/docs/index.md

 ---

 Hello and welcome to my website!
-My name is Jaracah Teague and I am currently a Software Engineer at Inmar Intelligence.
-I graduated in May of 2022, with a bachelors degree in Computer Science from Appalachian State University.
+My name is Jaracah Teague, I am currently a Software Engineer at Inmar Intelligence.
+I graduated college in May of 2022, with a Bachelors Degree in Computer Science from Appalachian State University.
 On this website I plan to post and outline some of the projects I have worked on and had fun with.
 Thank you for stopping by.